cabal-club/cable/wire.md

 A channel at any given moment, from the perspective of a host, is fully described by the following:

-1. The latest `post/info` post of all members and ex-members.
+1. The latest `post/info` post of all members.
 2. The latest of all users' `post/join` or `post/leave` posts to the channel.
 3. The latest `post/topic` post made to the channel.
 4. All known `post/text` posts made to channel.